 Purpose is not a strategy

-You can't just make up a purpose for an ad
+Don't just make up a purpose for your advertising

 Brands are making mistakes when it comes to purpose.
 You can’t can’t just make an ad and think you are done.
 If you were a product-driven razor brand for 50 years, like Gillette, it might take another 50 years to transition to a true purpose-driven brand.

 This is a fantastic message for our current world we live in.
 Gillette just hasn’t earned the right to say it.